Breakthrough/PySceneDetect/manual/cli/commands.rst

                             tool. [setting: off]

   -c, --copy                Copy instead of re-encode.
 Much faster, but less
                             precise.
-Equivalent to specifying -a "-c:v copy -c:a copy".
+Equivalent to specifying -a "-map 0 -c:v copy -c:a copy ".

   -hq, --high-quality       Encode video with higher quality, overrides -f
                             option if present.
 Equivalent to specifying